abatten/fruitbat/paper/paper.md

 Unfortunately most telescopes do not have high enough resolution to unambiguously localise the host galaxies of FRBs and instead an upper limit of their redshifts can be estimated using a DM-redshift relation; typically calculated via analytical means (e.g. @Ioka2003, @Inoue2004, @Zhang2018).

-We have constructed the tool ``fruitbat`` to assist the estimation of redshifts and galactic DM values of FRBs. ``fruitbat`` generates and utilises 'look-up tables' of existing DM - redshift relations found in the literature (@Ioka2003, @Inoue2004, @Zhang2018) in conjunction with cosmological parameters determined from both the WMAP (@WMAP5, @WMAP7, @WMAP9) and Planck missions (@Planck13, @Planck15, @Planck18).
+We have constructed the tool ``fruitbat`` to assist the estimation of redshifts and galactic DM values of FRBs. ``fruitbat`` generates and utilises 'look-up tables' of existing DM-redshift relations found in the literature (@Ioka2003, @Inoue2004, @Zhang2018) in conjunction with cosmological parameters determined from both the WMAP (@WMAP5, @WMAP7, @WMAP9) and Planck missions (@Planck13, @Planck15, @Planck18).

 ``fruitbat`` allows the user to independently choose the DM-redshift relation and the cosmological parameters which was typically not an option when using the relations from the literature.
-Additionally, ``fruitbat`` explicitly integrates the entire DM-z relation at each redshift instead of assuming an average value across redshifts; an assumption which introduces a 6\% error (see Equation (6) in @Zhang2018).
+Additionally, ``fruitbat`` explicitly integrates the entire DM-redshift relation at each redshift instead of assuming an average value across redshifts; an assumption which introduces a 6\% error (see Equation (6) in @Zhang2018).
 In the figure below we compare the different DM-redshift relations and cosmologies that have been built into ``fruitbat``.
 The left figure compares the three DM-redshift relations assuming a @Planck18 cosmology.
 The right figure compares how the @Inoue2004 relation changes with six different cosmologies.

 ![Comparison of builtin methods and cosmologies](methods_cosmology_plots.png)